microsoft/WindowsAppSDK/README.md

 ## Roadmap

-We're following a [roadmap](docs/roadmap.md) that gets us to building a v1.0 of Reunion exploring some basic common features.
+We're following a [roadmap](docs/roadmap.md) that gets us to building a v1.0 of Project Reunion exploring some basic common features.
 You can help by filing issues for features you'd like to see!

 ## Documentation

 * [Roadmap](docs/roadmap.md) - where we're going
 * [High-level overview](docs/overview.md) - why we're doing this, how you can use it
-* [Using Reunion](docs/developer-guide.md) - how to use Reunion in your app
+* [Using Reunion](docs/developer-guide.md) - how to use Project Reunion in your app
-* [Contributor/developer Guide](docs/contributor-guide.md) - how to contribute to Reunion
+* [Contributor/developer Guide](docs/contributor-guide.md) - how to contribute to Project Reunion
 * [Implementation/API design Guide](docs/implementation-guide.md) - how to define and implement
-  Reunion components.
+  Project Reunion components.
 * [FAQ](docs/faq.md) - frequently asked questions about Project Reunion

 ## Features

 ### Benefits

-_Windows and Reunion loves all your apps_
+_Windows and Project Reunion loves all your apps_

-The Reunion Framework helps you use modern features of Windows across all your apps, across all your users.
+The Project Reunion Framework helps you use modern features of Windows across all your apps, across all your users.
 You'll get access to modern features of the Windows Application Platform at your own pace.
 Improve power use and uphold privacy requirements in your existing apps.
 Update your app to use APIs that automatically switch to fill-in support on older versions of Windows.
 Get access to more of Windows from your UWPs.
 Connect to notifications from your Win32 applications.

-1. Reunion stays up to date automatically as new versions are available without recompilation or updates to your app.
+1. Project Reunion stays up to date automatically as new versions are available without recompilation or updates to your app.

-2. Reunion APIs are backwards-compatible across a range of Windows versions and provide a clear message to you that an API might not be supported.
+2. Project Reunion APIs are backwards-compatible across a range of Windows versions and provide a clear message to you that an API might not be supported.

-3. Reunion works for packaged, unpackaged, UWP, Desktop Bridge, and bring-your-own identity apps.
+3. Project Reunion works for packaged, unpackaged, UWP, Desktop Bridge, and bring-your-own identity apps.
 Write your app or framework code once and use it everywhere.

-4. Reunion helps you incrementally adopt powerful Windows features like AppContainer, Desktop Bridge, Identity, and more.
+4. Project Reunion helps you incrementally adopt powerful Windows features like AppContainer, Desktop Bridge, Identity, and more.

 ### API Support

-Reunion supports many of the APIs in Windows already.
+Project Reunion supports many of the APIs in Windows already.
 See below for a list and links to both definition and sample code.

 | Area          | Description                                                   | IDL | Sample |